tommyil/gemina-examples/response_types.md

 ## Predicated Value

 The Predicted Value is nested within the full json response.
-Each one of the returned values is represented by the field.
+Each one of the returned values is represented by this field.

 #### Values:

 **Original Coordinates:** Integer coordinates for the designated value within the uploaded image.
+If the system fails to identify the coordinates, this value is set to null.

 **Normalized Coordinates:** The same, but within the processed cloud-image, which has been normalized in terms of width and height.

-Value: The predicted value.
+**Value:** The predicted value

 **Confidence:** The assessed confidence level of the prediction